DV

 Strategy & risk

 ONEQ tracks Nasdaq Composite Index with a large cap approach, while QQQM tracks NASDAQ-100 Index with a growth approach.
-Beta is 1.26 for ONEQ and 1.18 for QQQM, indicating QQQM is less volatile relative to the market.
+Beta is 1.3 for ONEQ and 1.18 for QQQM, making QQQM the less volatile of the two by this measure.

 QQQM beta1.18